Dahlia Growing Basics: An Overview of How to Grow Dahlias

 Tuber Shape & Size:

 Tubers vary greatly in size and shape according to the dahlia variety and the specific conditions the season the tubers grew.
 We find that tubers as small as an AA battery produce a fine, blooming plant given moist, fertile enough soil and sufficient light.
+Smaller tubers usually require a little extra care (fertilizing and watering) when they first sprout to provide a large, vigorous plant.
 Our tubers may be small or large, thin or bulbous in shape, firm or slightly spongy to the touch, smooth or rough or slightly wrinkled in texture.
 Sometimes our dahlia divisions will consist of 2 small or thin, joined tubers, if we have found through experience that a better plant results this way.
 We find that if a thick and bulbous, large tuber is longer than about 5 inches, it’s best to cut it in half, and let the end with the crown cure for a couple days indoors before planting.
 Large (bigger than 1.5” across and 6” long) tubers in our experience need to be trimmed like this to induce the plant to produce more new tubers instead of relying only on the single large mother tuber for more than one season.

 Dahlia Terms of Service: